 Efficiency | 15-22% | 1-10% (currently) |

-While transparent solar do not make as much power yet, they are unique because they can cover areas regular panels cannot.
+While transparent solar panels don’t make as much power yet, they’re special because they can be used in places where regular panels just wouldn’t work.

-The versatility of transparent solar technology opens up a wide range of possible uses:
+The flexibility of transparent solar technology opens up many possible uses:

 - Solar panel windows turn regular glass into panels that can create electricity.
-They are suitable for skylights, canopies, building facades, and big windows.
+They work great for skylights, canopies, building fronts, and large windows.

-- These solar windows are see-through panels that fit into buildings and windows.
+- Solar windows are see-through panels that fit into buildings as windows.
 They make electricity from sunlight while still letting natural light come inside.

 In Buildings

-One of the most promising uses is in building-integrated photovoltaics (BIPV).
+One of the most promising uses is in something called building-integrated photovoltaics (BIPV).
 Transparent solar panels can be used in:

-- Windows.
-Turning every window into a power-generating surface without compromising natural light or views.
+- Windows – Turning every window into a power-generating surface without blocking natural light or views

-- Skylights.
-Using overhead sunlight while providing light.
+- Skylights – Using overhead sunlight while still providing light

 Some companies like Onyx Solar and SolarWindow Technologies are already putting this special glass in big buildings, turning skyscrapers into power plants.
-This integration improves the energy efficiency of buildings and reduce their the carbon footprint.
+This helps buildings use less energy from the grid and reduces pollution.

 In Cars

-- Car sunroofs.
-Making energy for electric vehicles or internal systems.
+- Car sunroofs – Making energy for electric vehicles or to power systems inside the car

-- Side windows.
-They make the most of the available space to gather energy.
+- Side windows – Making the most of available space to gather energy

 In Mobile Devices